MLXIO

 FAQ: Kubernetes vs Docker Swarm

-1. Is Docker Swarm still supported and maintained?
+1. Is Docker Swarm still supported?

-2. Which is easier to learn for beginners?
+2. Which is easier to learn?

-3. Can Docker Swarm handle production workloads?
+3. Can Docker Swarm run production workloads?

-5. Is Kubernetes overkill for small projects?
+4. Is Kubernetes overkill for small projects?

-6. What are the migration risks?
+6. What is the biggest migration risk?

 Bottom Line